 \subsection{Finite perturbation}

-In this subsection, consider an abelian category $\mathcal{B}$ and its abelian subcategory $\mathcal{A}$ closed under short exact sequences.
-See Definition \ref{201912022112}.
-Let $v$ be an $M$-valued volume on the abelian category $\mathcal{A}$ where $M$ is an abelian monoid.
+Consider an abelian category $\mathcal{B}$ and its abelian subcategory $\mathcal{A}$ closed under short exact sequences.
+Let $v$ be an $M$-valued volume on the abelian category $\mathcal{A}$, not necessarily on $\mathcal{B}$ where $M$ is an abelian monoid.

 \begin{Defn} \rm Let $f$ be a morphism in $\mathcal{B}$.
 A morphism $f$ in $\mathcal{B}$ is {\it finite with respect to the volume $v$} if the value of the image of $f$ (equivalently, the coimage of $f$) by $v$ is invertible in $M$.
 In other words, the image $Im ( f )$ is essentially an object of $\mathcal{A}$ and the volume $v( Im (f)) \in M$ is invertible. \end{Defn}